-3. The Loss was Not as a Result of the Marina's Negligence of Lack of Due Care

-As shown above, a Marina is liable under a breach of bailment theory if its own negligence of lack of due care caused the loss.
+The Loss was Not as a Result of the Marina's Negligence of Lack of Due Care As shown above, a Marina is liable under a breach of bailment theory if its own negligence or lack of due care caused the loss.
 This is not a heavy burden.
 In fact, a Florida court held that the mere chaining of a vessel to an immovable object is enough for a jury to determine that a marina was not liable for a stolen yacht.
 Clermont Marine Sales, 347 So.
 2d 836 (Fla.
 2d DCA 1977).

-4. Waiver of Bailment Clause

-Marinas also can "contract out" of a bailment relationship by simply including a clause in the storage agreement which states that the contract does not give raise to a bailment relationship.
+Waiver of Bailment Clause Marinas also can "contract out" of a bailment relationship by simply including a clause in the storage agreement which states that the contract does not give raise to a bailment relationship.
+Negligence Marinas are also liable to yacht owners and the yacht's insurers for negligence resulting in the loss or damage to the yacht.
+As a protective measure, marinas routinely incorporate clauses in the marina agreements designed to exculpate, mitigate or shift damage exposure.
+Below is an examination of the common clauses found in Marinas' Storage Agreements.
+Common Clauses Found in Florida Marina Agreements